isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example, good

 When a destructor needs to be declared just to make it `virtual`, it can be defined as defaulted.
-To avoid suppressing the implicit move operations they they must also be declared, and then to avoid the class becoming move-only (and not copyable) the copy operations must be declared:
+To avoid suppressing the implicit move operations they must also be declared, and then to avoid the class becoming move-only (and not copyable) the copy operations must be declared: